 Josh Morrison was a corporate lawyer working in Boston (Columbia B.A.
 2007, Harvard J.D.
 2010) when he donated his kidney to a stranger in 2011.
 Deeply moved by the experience, he decided to join the transplant field and became General Counsel at the Alliance for Paired Donation, a leading innovator in living donor transplantation.
 In 2014, with a grant from the Open Philanthropy Project, he founded Waitlist Zero, an organization dedicated to representing live organ donors and supporting living donation.
 In 2016, Josh co-founded the Rikers Debate Project.
 Josh is also on the Board of Directors of Transplant Recipients International Organization.

 Alex Taubes is a founding board member of the Rikers Debate Project.
-A college debate national champion and former president of the American Parliamentary Debate Association, Alex believes that competitive debate has the power to not only change people’s minds, but also change their lives.
-Invited to teach by co-founder and college debate mentor Josh Morrison, Alex was excited to share lessons learned through years of competitive debating with students on Rikers Island.
+A college debate national champion and former president of the American Parliamentary Debate Association, Alex believes that competitive debate has the power to not only change people’s minds, but also to change people's lives.
+Invited to teach by co-founder and college debate mentor Josh Morrison, Alex was excited to share lessons learned through years of competitive debating.
 In October 2016, he participated in one of the program’s first public debates, arguing with his partner Terrell Wigfall, a student of the program, that inmates in American jails and prisons should have the right to vote.
 Alex practices law in New Haven, Connecticut, where he is a Thomas Emerson Fellow at David Rosen & Associates, a law firm specializing in complex trials and appeals on behalf of individuals and in defense of human rights.

 Caitlin Halpern co-leads a weekly class at the Eric M. Taylor Center on Rikers Island and runs the Rikers Debate Project reentry program.
 She is also involved in grassroots organizing with Showing Up for Racial Justice (SURJ) and Just Leadership USA (JLUSA).
 By day, Caitlin represents low-income clients in criminal appeals as a Staff Attorney at Appellate Advocates.
 She is passionate about ending mass incarceration and hopes to empower her students to advocate for themselves.